 53. The applicant's IBC declared that the training and experience of individuals involved in these dealings is satisfactory.
 The applicant stated that the GMO would be handled, prepared, and administered in medical settings by qualified and trained staff.
-Staff would be trained on the licence conditions and its variations and on how to safely conduct dealings with the GMO by Medpace and/or Imugene representatives.
-Training of staff that did not attend or commenced work after the initial training would be carried out by existing trained staff.
+Staff would be trained on the licence conditions and its potential variations and on how to safely conduct dealings with the GMO by Medpace and/or Imugene representatives.
+Staff that did not attend the initial training or commenced work after it would be trained by existing trained staff.